Sujit9821/Diwali-Sales-EDA-Analysis/README.md

 ## Data Source

-The data used for this analysis is available in the `data/` directory.
+The data set contact me.
 It includes information about customer demographics, product categories, and sales transactions.

 ## Analysis Process